 Look up inside St. Mary’s Basilica in Krakow

 Travelling in Europe means you set foot inside a lot of cathedrals, and if there’s one I think you shouldn’t miss, it’s St. Mary’s Basilica in Krakow’s Old Town.

 You do have to pay an admission fee to enter, but I think it’s worth it.
 St. Mary’s Basilica is home to the Altar of Veit Stoss, which is the largest Gothic altarpiece in the world and also one of Poland’s national treasures.
 The piece was carved by Veit Stoss, a German sculptor, between 1477 and 1484, and it’s a massive triptych carved out of different types of food.
 The amount of detail that went into this piece is amazing.

 Another reason to visit St. Mary’s is the ceiling, which is painted to resemble the midnight sky.
 It’s hard to pull your eyes away.

 They have a really up-to-date website that lists different events like choirs, organ concerts, and mass.

 Where to stay in Krakow

 We found one of my favourite AirBnBs to date here in Krakow!
 This two-story attic apartment was located in Podgorze, which is a funky district with a local vibe just south of the Old Town on the shores of Wisla River.
 The apartment had arched windows to boot and it was so nice waking up in the morning with natural light streaming in.
 I especially enjoyed lounging in the living area and observing people come and go.
-If you’ve never tried AirBnB before, you can use my discount code on your first trip.

 There are also lots of hotels, B&Bs and hostels to fit every budget.
 You can get a better idea of rates and availability here.